BD2KGenomics/cgcloud/README.rst

 development, test, staging, production) or to isolate experiments performed by different users.

-The CGHub Cloud Core installs an agent in each VM.
+CGCloud installs an agent in each VM.
 The agent is a daemon that performs maintenance tasks such as keeping the list of authorized SSH keys up-to-date.
 All agents listen on an SNS/SQS queue for management commands and execute them close to real time.

 Prerequisites
 =============

-To install and use cghub-cloud-core, you need
+To install and use cgcloud-core, you need

 * Python ≧ 2.7.x